priyanshu2212/Photo-Gallery/README.md

-This project allow users to store and view their images.
+This project allows users to store and view their images.

 ## Usage